SuperGoodSoft/solidus_taxjar/README.md

 Requirements for TaxJar integrations vary as some stores also need reporting, which isn't provided out of the box by this extension.
 This is because individual stores will be using different background job frameworks or runners (Sidekiq, delayed_job, ActiveJob, etc.) and a reliable integration will rely on one of these.
 Because this part of the integration is small, we've chosen to provide the transaction reporting functionality, but have skipped directly integrating it.

-If you're having trouble integrating this extension with your store and would like some assistance, please reach out to Jared via e-mail at [jared@super.gd](mailto:jared@super.gd) or on the official Solidus as `@jared`.
+If you're having trouble integrating this extension with your store and would like some assistance, please reach out to Jared via e-mail at [jared@super.gd](mailto:jared@super.gd) or on the official Solidus Slack as `@Jared Norman`.

 ## Features